Which Is Better?: Debt Consolidation Vs. Debt Settlement

 While the prospect of debt forgiveness can make working with a debt settlement company a tempting option, debt consolidation is ultimately the safer and more beneficial choice in the long term.

-If a debt settlement company asks you to stop making payments on your loan until your account becomes delinquent and they make an offer to your creditors, you run the risk of not only being rejected by the creditors, but also accruing a hefty amount of interest and late fees as well as driving your credit score so low that it could take years for you to rebuild it enough to be approved for future lines of credit.
+If a debt settlement company asks you to stop making payments on your loan until your account becomes delinquent and they make an offer to your creditors, you run the risk of being rejected by the creditors and incurring a hefty amount of interest charges and late fees.
+You’ll also drive your credit score so low that it could take years for you to rebuild it enough to be approved for future lines of credit.

 With debt consolidation, your financial standing will be far more secure so long as you consistently make the monthly payments you’ve committed to.